KLEE is a symbolic execution engine that can rigorously verify or find bugs in

 One last example:

-using 14 5c coins, or using a 50c coin and a 20c coin.
+5c coins, or using a 50c coin and a 20c coin.
 Obviously, fewer coins is usually more convenient.
-There’s
+There’s a simple

-a simple greedy algorithm to make a small pile of
+greedy algorithm to make a small pile of coins that adds

 The hard thing about testing optimality is that you don’t know what the correct optimal values are without a

-previous examples) we make those symbolic.
-Then we make another symbolic array that represents an assignment of
+examples) we make those symbolic.
+Then we make another symbolic array that represents an assignment of coin counts to

-the total number of coins in the non-deterministic assignment is at least the number of coins needed by the
+total number of coins in the non-deterministic assignment is at least the number of coins needed by the greedy

 Here’s the code: